 Each of the tasks discussed in this section (creating the table of contents and the indexes for IDs, section numbers, and production numbers) requires a pass over the document in addition to the main formatting pass.
-We experimented with combining some of these traversals (e.g., formatting the table of contents concurrently with the body of the specification, or creating all the indexes together), but concluded that increased complexity of the application code did not seem to us to justify the minor efficiency gains.
+We experimented with combining some of these traversals (e.g., formatting the table of contents concurrently with the body of the specification, or creating all the indexes together), but concluded that increased complexity of the application code did not justify the minor efficiency gains.

-The experiences described in this section highlight the distinction between the general-purpose character of XTATIC and the domain-specific character of XSLT: all XSLT applications have to bear with the overhead of a heavier data model, while only those XTATIC applications that require global document information need to maintain corresponding data structures.
-Overall, we have been satisfied, in this application, with the ability of the general-purpose facilities of XTATIC (those it inherits from $C^{\sharp}$ ) to simulate the whole-document features of XSLT, even without direct support from XTATIC's XML data model.
+Overall, we have been satisfied, in this application, with the ability of the general-purpose facilities of XTATIC (those it inherits from C^{\ddagger}) to simulate the whole-document features of XSLT, even without direct support from XTATIC's XML data model.